4 Ways to Choose a Restaurant Name

 Paula Deen’s first restaurant business was called The Bag Lady because she and her sons went around delivering bagged lunches to local businesses.
 Fun restaurant names that have nothing to do with food are usually easy to remember and pass on by word of mouth.

 Celebrity chef Wolfgang Puck called his Beverly Hills restaurant Spago (Italian slang for spaghetti).
 Little in the name would tell you that it serves a fusion of Mediterranean and California cuisine, with a specialty in wood-fired pizzas.
-It’s just a great restaurant name.
+It is just a catchy name.

 While some people don't find puns all that clever, they can be clever and memorable in restaurant names.
 Names like Thai Tanic, Frying Nemo Fish and Chips, and Lox Stock and Bagels all use a clever (if even a little disturbing) twist on words that make them easy to recall.